rbleattler/mdop-docs/mdop/appv-v5/how-to-add-or-upgrade-packages-by-using-the-management-console-beta-gb18030.md

 ms.date: 06/16/2016
 ---

-# Add or upgrade packages by using the management console
+# Add or upgrade packages by using the App-V 5.0 management console

 Use the following procedure to add or upgrade a package to the App-V 5.0 Management Console.
 To upgrade a package that already exists in the Management Console, use the following steps and import the upgraded package using the same package **Name**.